adgundersen/portaudio/README.md

 ## Crimata NodeAudio

+Build portaudio:

+    ./configure and make

+At the time of writing (MacOS 12.1) I initially received build errors (-WError) about unused variables, so I had to remove -WError flag from the build rules.

+Anytime the build configuration changes, make sure to run (see PortAudio docs):

+    autoreconf -if

+Use find command in usr/local/lib to see install state:

+    find /usr/local/lib -name "libport*" -maxdepth 1

-The default build of PortAudio sets an absolute install path (rpath?) which causes issues if you want to package the .dylib in a project.
-To fix this, use install_name_tool to rename the binary:
+The default build of PortAudio sets an absolute install path (usr/local/lib) which causes issues if you want to package the .dylib in a project.
+To fix this, use install_name_tool to rename the binary using a relative @loader_path:

     install_name_tool -id "@loader_path/libportaudio.dylib" libportaudio.dylib

 Ideally, this would be set in the build config settings of PortAudio, but I haven't figured out how to do that yet.

+TODO: Sign on build
+Of course, any binary (e.g. libportaudio.dylib) must be signed before distribution.